 Dental hygiene is extremely important, yet it is something that people often neglect when travelling.
 Even if you do a good job taking care of your teeth at home, sometimes it is not feasible to take your dental cleaning equipment with you, such as your countertop water flosser.
 That is why Waterpik came out with the WP-300 Traveler (WP-250 Nano in the UK) to help you keep your teeth clean while abroad.

 The Traveler is half the size of a regular countertop water flosser, but just as effective and you can take it with you wherever you go.
 Using the included premium travel case, it is convenient to carry around and pack into your luggage.
-Even if you are traveling overseas, it has global voltage compatibility so you can plug it into all outlets without needing to spend extra on a universal adapter.
+Even if you are traveling overseas, the Waterpik Traveler has global voltage compatibility so you can plug it into all outlets without needing to spend extra on a universal adapter.

 What’s Included with the WP-300 Traveler (WP-250 Nano)